SRINJOY59/Infonetica_Assignment/readme.md

 # Configurable Workflow Engine

-A minimal backend service that provides a configurable state machine API for workflow management.
+A backend service that provides a configurable state machine API for workflow management.

 ## Prerequisites